poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Demonstrate a simple pre-coded flashing LED with a Morse Code message (ie. Go go go!) and ask students to decode it using the Morse Code decoder

-## Lesson Plans:
-Keep multiple: ways of representation, ways of action and expression, and methods of engagement in mind.
-Welcome students to the community building environment (ie. students sitting in a circle)
-Describe the goal of today: create a mystery message using Morse Code

-## Anticipatory set:
-Show students the blinking lights and let them know that it has a hidden message.
-Take a look at the Morse Code decoder and decode the message together.
-Give students 2 minutes to think of a message they would like to send and to whom they would send it.
-Let students set up their breadboard, arduino board, and computer, and start coding their secret message.
-When they have completed a message, they can share with a partner who has finished, to try to decode each other’s messages.
-15 minutes before the end of the session, have students upload their work to the arduino, and take apart everything.
-Closing circle/debrief - Discuss the EQ of the day.

 ## Monitor: Check for Understanding/Formative Assessment
 Is the breadboard correct to light up LED
 Student following 100ms, 300ms, 1000ms in their coding?